 Eliminate the silos that obscure your view of the whole customer journey.
 Build a single source of truth where every click, call, quote and contract lands in one record:

-Replace last-touch lore with a multi-touch model that credits every influence throughout the sale.
+The final piece of the puzzle in calculating marketing ROI is to replace last-touch lore with a multi-touch model that credits every influence throughout the sale.

 Then give finance the metrics that matter: